auxfuse/CoduArticles/modelViewer.md

 * Preview your project locally!

 As you can see, the `<model-viewer>` acts just like a HTML element does.
 It renders to the DOM as soon as the page loads, and inside the viewer is our GLTF asset of the cute pupper!
 `auto-rotate`, `camera-controls`, and `loading` are custom attributes to the web component, and those allow us to physically interact with the Dog shown.
+And all of them are clearly chronicled in the [documentation of the Model-viewer](https://modelviewer.dev/) website.

 * Using your mouse, left-click and hold on the Puppy and then drag your mouse.
 This will rotate the camera around the asset.
 Use scroll-wheel to zoom-in-out.
 And use right click to pan your camera to a new focal point.
 * Our viewer is a little small though.
 We can use some CSS to resize it easily by enlarging it.
 Feel free to embed this directly into the HTML, or create a file CSS file and link it to the `index.html` document.